hroncok/python-minimization/document.md

 ## Copyright

-This document is placed in the public domain or under the CC0-1.0-Universal license, whichever is more permissive.
+This document is placed in the public domain or under the [CC0 1.0 Universal license](https://creativecommons.org/publicdomain/zero/1.0/), whichever is more permissive.

 The photos are [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).